synedra/katacoda-scenarios/node-stargate/step2.md

 Scroll down to the configuration block on the right hand side, and click the icon at the top right to copy.
 ![image](https://user-images.githubusercontent.com/77410784/111052773-e3240b00-8412-11eb-9129-82f6433580f8.png)

-**✅ Step 3: Paste your credentials into the env.sh script**

-Run the environment variable script:
-`clear; bash env.sh`{{execute}}

 Paste in the block from the "connect" screen.

-When it asks for your token, leave that window and back in the Astra window select the "Settings" tab.

 **✅ Step 4: Retrieve and paste your application token**